supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | B           | 3           | 40           |

 ---
-**Query #9**

-    -- Task 9: If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+Task 9: If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 ```sql
     with total_spend as
     (